In Switzerland, more than 94% of used glass is recycled. Glass recycling requires 25% less energy than the usual production from quartz sand.

 If you have a doubt between tinplate and aluminium, it doesn't matter!
 Recycling plants, with their huge magnets, can separate the two.

 Like chemicals, medicines are very harmful to the environment.
-Do not flush them down the toilet, think of the fishes in the lakes and the people who drink groundwater.
+Do not flush them down the toilet, think of the fish in the lakes and the people who drink groundwater.
 If you no longer need your medication, the best thing to do is to bring it back to the pharmacy.

 Textiles and shoes